airspeed-velocity/asv/docs/source/asv.conf.json.rst

 ``environment_type``
 --------------------
 Specifies the tool to use to create environments.
-May be "conda", "virtualenv", "mamba" or another value depending on the plugins in use.
+May be "conda", "virtualenv", "rattler" or another value depending on the plugins in use.
 If missing or the empty string, the tool will be automatically determined by looking for tools on the ``PATH`` environment variable.